 The income decile share ratio, also known as the S90/S10 Ratio, is an internationally recognised measure for monitoring income distribution and the corresponding gap between the the average incomes of the richest 10% of the population and the poorest 10% of the population.
-It is calculated by taking the mean equivalised income for the richest 10% of the population (net of income tax and social security contributions but before housing costs) and dividing this by the mean of all equivalised incomes for the poorest 10%.
+It is calculated by taking the mean equivalised income for the richest 10% of the population (net of income tax and social security contributions but before housing costs) and dividing this by the mean of all equivalised incomes for the population.
 This measure indicates the extent to which income is shared equally across all households.
-For example, a ratio of 10 means that the income of the richest 10% of the population, is on average, 10 times higher than the income of the poorest 10% of the population.
+For example, a ratio of 10 means that the income of the richest 10% of the population.

-As shown in Table 12.4.1, the income decile share ratio for Guernsey was 11.0 in 2017, which means that the income of the richest 10% of the population was on average 11 times higher than the income of the poorest 10% of the population.
-For comparison the equivalent figure for 2014 was 11.8.
+As shown in Table 12.4.2, the income decile share ratio for Guernsey was 11.0 in 2018, which means that the income of the richest 10% of the population was on average 11 times higher than the income of the poorest 10% of the population.
+For comparison, the equivalent figure for 2014 was 11.8.